ideaRunner/OSVR-Start/README.md

 The official getting start tutorial you can find [Here](https://github.com/OSVR/OSVR-Docs).
 There is a official instruction of [GPU driver](https://github.com/OSVR/OSVR-Docs/blob/master/Troubleshooting/RenderManager.md#compatible-gpu-drivers)

 #Software Preparation
 There is the official [download page](http://osvr.github.io/using/).
-If you do not want to save time and do not download from official page, you can download at my [github](https://github.com/OSVR/OSVR-Docs/blob/master/Getting-Started/Installing/windows.md).
+If you want to save time and do not download from official page, you can download at my [github](https://github.com/OSVR/OSVR-Docs/blob/master/Getting-Started/Installing/windows.md).
 But the version is not the newest.

 1. **OSVR Runtime for Windows**
    * OSVR Runtime installer includes everything you need to get OSVR up and running (not for development, but everything for running)